 Located in the Palisades neighborhood of Washington, DC, the Bazelon-McGovern House stands as a significant example of Japanese architecture in the District.
 The home was so unique that only a few weeks after the original family moved into the space in 1957, the Japanese Embassy asked the residents for permission to host a tea ceremony in the home.
 Following the close of World War II, perceptions of Japan and Japanese individuals differed widely across the United States—however, the global cultural exchange of ideas and information following the war resulted in new trends and foreign artistic influences.

 The Bazelon-McGovern House can be viewed as an example of this cultural fusion, described by the designer (architect J.P.
 Trouchaud) as a reflection of history crafted in the modern era: “So much of what we consider to be contemporary architecture is traceable to the ancient Japanese ways of using materials handling and space.”
-Originally created for David L. Bazelon, Chief Justice of the DC Court of Appeals, and his wife, Miriam, the two-story Modernist house is rectangular in form and accented with traditional Japanese architectural elements.
+Originally created for David L. Bazelon, Chief judge of the United States Court of Appeals for the DC Circuit, and his wife, Miriam, the two-story Modernist house is rectangular in form and accented with traditional Japanese architectural elements.
 Bazelon is historically significant for his numerous influential court decisions; for example, he is primarily associated with the Durham rule, which states that an accused person is not culpable for a crime if that crime was the product of mental illness or defect.

 DC Inventory: February 25, 2021